bwill619/currency-java/README.md

 # currency-java
-Currency converter, USD to EUR and EUR to USD
+Currency converter, USD to EUR and EUR to USD.